 Employment Outlook and Salary Info

 Addiction counselors help those struggling with substance abuse, as well as gambling and eating disorders, and often work for treatment centers, hospitals, schools, drug courts and government agencies.
-The U.S. Bureau of Labor Statistics (BLS) predicts employment for substance abuse and behavioral disorder counselors to grow at a rate of 22% over the 2014-2024 decade.
-As of May 2015, these professionals earned a median annual salary of $39,980.
+The U.S. Bureau of Labor Statistics (BLS) predicts employment for substance abuse, behavioral disorder, and mental health counselors to grow at a rate of 22% over the 2018-2028 decade.
+As of May 2018, these professionals earned a median annual salary of $44,630.

 Continuing Education Information

 The National Association for Alcoholism and Drug Abuse Counselors offers five levels of voluntary certification for addiction counselors (www.naadac.org).
 Candidates with at least 1 year of experience, 125 hours of training or education, and a passing examination score, receive basic level certification.